MJerich/ZeldaBot/README.md

     Music Player: will take the audio from a youtube video and play it in the music channel.

     Remind Me: will make a reminder you and anyone/role you tag.

+    Coin Flip: get a random responce of "Heads" or "Tails"